 Successful hiring professionals understand the value of building strong relationships with candidates.
 All the right tools and software won’t make up for a lack of essential personal skills necessary to succeed at hiring.

-Perhaps more than with other candidates, software engineers and developers need a little extra attention.
+Perhaps more than other candidates, software engineers and developers require extra attention.
 Bombarded as they are with unsolicited emails, hiring professionals will do well to treat these candidates with a focused strategy including a no-nonsense approach to their career development and the use of soft skills to develop a relationship.

 Here are some of the ways hiring managers can have better conversations with tech professionals.